merijnfloren/freq-statespace/README.md

 ### Basic usage

-The package works with input–output data sequences $u(n)$ and $y(n)$ for $n = 0, \ldots, N-1$, assuming the system is excited by a periodic input and that an integer number of steady-state output periods has been recorded.
+The package works with (multiple periods and realisations of) input–output data sequences $u(n)$ and $y(n)$ for $n = 0, \ldots, N-1$, assuming periodic excitation and an integer number of steady-state output periods.
 The specific NL-LFR structure is defined as:
 ```math
   \begin{align*}
     x(n+1) &= A x(n) + B_u u(n) + B_w w(n),\\